Industrial and organizational psychology: Motivation in the workplace

 Work motivation reflects the energy an individual applies "to initiate work-related behavior, and to determine its form, direction, intensity, and duration" Understanding what motivates an organization's employees is central to I-O psychology.
 Motivation is generally thought of as a theoretical construct that fuels behavior.
 An incentive is an anticipated reward that is thought to incline a person to behave a certain way.
 Motivation varies among individuals.
 Studying its influence on behavior, it must be examined together with ability and environmental influences.
 Because of motivation's role in influencing workplace behavior and performance, many organizations structure the work environment to encourage productive behaviors and discourage unproductive behaviors.

 Motivation involves three psychological processes: arousal, direction, and intensity.
 Arousal is what initiates action.
-It is often fueled by a person's need or desire for something that is missing from his or her life, either totally or partially.
+It is often fueled by a person's need or desire for something that is missing from their life, either totally or partially.
 Direction refers to the path employees take in accomplishing the goals they set for themselves.
 Intensity is the amount of energy employees put into goal-directed work performance.
 The level of intensity often reflects the importance and difficulty of the goal.
 These psychological processes involve four factors.
 First, motivation serves to direct attention, focusing on particular issues, people, tasks, etc. Second, it serves to stimulate effort.
 Third, motivation influences persistence.
 Finally, motivation influences the choice and application of task-related strategies.